7 Smarter ways to keep kids safe online

 • Once you’re done, click ‘Ok’ on the bottom right of the pop-up

-Step 7: Install Antivirus software
+Step 7: Install strong antivirus software

 Even with the best of intentions and precautions, an accidental link clicked in an email or on a website can lead to a wormhole of problems.
 When you have antivirus software already installed on your computer that automatically blocks pop-ups and scans for viruses and malware, you’re ahead of the process.
 For a more in-depth look at the best anti-virus options out there, check out Best Antivirus Protection article.